You Can't Buy Everything: Plot

 Christmas 1893 New York City.
 Mrs. Hannah Bell drags her son Donny on a sled through the snow to a children's clinic, where she gives a false name in order to avoid paying.
 She reads in the newspaper that John Burton has been named vice president of the Knickerbocker Bank.
 Furious, she goes to see her father's old friend, bank president Asa Cabot, and insists on withdrawing all of her—very substantial—assets, immediately.
 She refuses to speak to Burton, who offers to resign and to compensate the bank for the loss of her account.
 Cabot refuses the resignation and takes Hannah to the vaults.

 Kate Farley visits the clinic (which she generously supports) and recognizes Donny.
 They catch up.
 Kate visits Hannah and gently Kate insists that Hannah donate $500 to the clinic under her real name.

 In 1904, on her way to her current bank, Hannah dupes a conductor into paying for her ticket.
 Clipping coupons in her own vault—her assets are equal to the bank's—she says she is saving everything for her son.
 A client recognizes her as the “tightest tightwad” in New York.

 Donny is the valedictorian of his graduating class at Princeton University.
 He wants to become a writer, but Hannah insist he go into the bank—and write letters.

 In 1906, Kate invites Dr. Lorimer to visit her in Newport and evaluate Hannah—whom he calls “Hannibal”.
 Hannah’s mental state has worsened over 30 years, ever since she married fortune-hunter Harry Bell, who died leaving her to raise Donny in poverty.
 Her marriage to John Burton was called off at the last minute: He sailed for Europe.
 Lorimer suggests bringing them together, not to reconcile them, but to learn what has, in his words, “scarred” Hannah.

 Cut to Kate struggling to give Hannah a new hairdo, a new evening dress and silk stockings.
 Hannah is secretly pleased.
-Burton can't make the party.
+Burton cannot make the party.
 The next day, on a yacht party Hannah refused to attend, Lorimer introduces Donny to Burton's daughter, Elizabeth.